garylirocks/quickrefs/quick-recipes.markdown

 # crete a file in /etc/sudoers.d/ with the same name of your username
 echo "gary ALL=(ALL) ALL" > /etc/sudoers.d/gary
 chmod 440 /etc/sudoers.d/gary

+# to allow no-password sudo, add this to the end of '/etc/sudoers', using visudo
+gary ALL=(ALL) NOPASSWD: ALL
 ```

 ## Change file/directory permissions